ibaldes/monte-carlo-options-pricing/README.md

 *****************************************************

 Code for Monte-Carlo pricing of options assuming the Black-Scholes model and risk-neutral probability.
-Comparison of
+Comparison of prices and greeks to known analytic formulas.

 *****************************************************
 # Libraries Used